GEOG0231/cartMaterials/terrain_study/shaded_relief_tasks.md

     2. Two or more hillshades
     3. Scaled and converted slope

+#### Make color stack

+_I find it helpful to develop shading and tinting in separate files.
+I find this reduces artifacts that occur when levels and masks (that depend on grayscale) are converted to color._

+1. Save gray stack.
+2. Open DEM as a new file.
+3. Change mode to color: Image> Mode> CMYK (print) or RGB (digital).
+4. Save file: Name 'color_stack' or something equivalent.

 #### Make composite layer

 _To take a snapshot of a stack of layers.
 This is similar to the idea of 'flattening' a stack, but this method is non-destructive (you do not lose the stack)._